yyyx6787/ASTRE-CL-/README.md

-# Multi-View Spatial-Temporal Graph Learning with Adversarial Contrastive Adaptation #
+# Spatial-Temporal Graph Learning with Adversarial Contrastive Adaptation #
 This is the implementation of Multi-View Spatial-Temporal Graph Learning with Adversarial Contrastive Adaptation in the following paper:

 ## Requirements ##